InformaticsMatters/squonk2-data-manager-js-client/README.md

 1. Install dependencies with `npm i`
 2. Copy a version of the data-manager-api open-api YAML file in to the repo root
 3. Generate the client with `npm run build`
-4. This can then be deployed with `npm run release`
+4. This can then be deployed with `npm publish`

 ## Commands